 A portfolio of high-quality and cash generating renewables assets in the Nordics

-Orrön Energy owns and operates a portfolio of operational renewable energy assets in the Nordics, with an estimated annual power generation of around 800 GWh in 2023, which is set to increase to 1,100 GWh in 2024 once the wind farm Karskruv is online.
+Orrön Energy owns and operates a portfolio of operational renewable energy assets in the Nordics.
+The Company’s estimated annual power generation is 800 GWh in 2023, and 1,100 GWh in 2024 following the takeover of the wind farm Karskruv which occurred at the end of November 2023.
 The majority of the assets are wind power plants in Sweden, which are run and operated by an experienced team with a longstanding background from the renewables industry.

 A large portion of the power generation comes from assets that are newly constructed and equipped with modern technology to ensure low cost and efficient operations.
 This means the cost for estimated maintenance is low, with high availability and efficiency during a long-term asset lifetime.